Detailed Methodology

 Assets moving with inflation

-Some assets are traditionally seen as providing some security against inflation.
-For example Real Estate investments.
-While they share similar trends with inflation, the direct correlation of Real Estate and inflation is historically relatively small.
+Some assets are traditionally seen as providing some security against inflation (for example real estate investments).
+While they share similar trends with inflation, the direct correlation of real estate and inflation is historically relatively small.
 The same is true for commodities.
-Assets, which tend to correlate with inflation have historically exhibited poor returns (for example Cash, Commodities).
+Assets which tend to correlate with inflation have historically exhibited poor returns (for example, cash or commodities).

 Picture of correlation matrix